 1.)
 These frogs are often confused with treefrogs.
 But treefrogs have side mounted eyes and glass frogs have forward facing eyes.
 Treefrogs also don’t have a transparent ventral side (abdomen).

 2.)
-With expanded digit tips, they are able to easily navigate through the trees and bushes.
+With expanded digit tips, they are able to easily navigate through the trees and bushes, making them arboreal.

 3.)
 The glass frog is nocturnal (active at night).

 4.)
 Snakes, birds, rainforest wasps, and mammals all prey on these cool little critters.

 5.)
 Males will vocalize to announce territory.

 But wait, there’s more on the glass frog!

 6.)
 Glass frogs are very territorial and will fight off other males, if necessary.